How to hire and manage remote employees

 • Situational questions reflecting real-life scenarios in work

-To make sure your interview is engaging and up-to-date, have a look at the winning strategies in this guide.
-If you want to make your interview more insightful, use these remote job interview questions
+To make sure your interview is engaging, have a look at the winning strategies in this guide.

 Communication with candidates